Last week I wrote about country ratings and the impact they have on the economy and your portfolio.

 Government bonds drop in price (because when people doubt your quality you have to drop prices to entice them to buy).

 Suddenly imports (and traveling) become expensive which means the price of goods goes up because it costs companies more money to buy these foreign goods and get them to the stores so we can buy them.
-And in order to make a profit, they increase prices.

 So now you have a situation of higher prices (this is what inflation is) and a higher unemployment rate.
 Basically an economic nightmare brought on by investor confidence (an emotion).